Introduction

 - Create a Trust-Point on UCSM.

-- Go to Admin > Key Management > Trustpoint.
+- Navigate to Admin > Key Management > Trustpoint.

-- When creating the Trust-point paste the complete contents of the .PEM file created in step 2 in the certificate details space.
+- When you create the Trust-point, paste the complete contents of the .PEM file created in step 2 of this section in the certificate details space.

-- Go to UCSM > Admin > Key Management > Keyring.
+- Navigate to UCSM > Admin > Key Management > Keyring.

-- Choose the Modulus which is needed for the 3rd party certificate.
+- Choose the Modulus which is needed for the third party certificate.

-- Click on create certificate request and fill in the requested details.
+- Click create certificate request and fill in the requested details.

 - Copy the contents of the request field.

-To generate the certificate, paste the copied request from step 5 in the shown space below:
+To generate the certificate, paste the copied request from step 2 in the space shown below:

-- Once submit a new certificate will get generated.
-Open the file and copy all the contents of newly generated certificate in the certificate filed on keyring created in step 4.
+- Once submitted, a new certificate is generated.
+Open the file and copy all the contents of newly generated certificate in the certificate field on keyring created in step 1 of this section.

-- Also select the trust-point from dropdown we created in step 3.
+- Choose the trust-point from the dropdown created in step 3 of Create Keyring and CSR.